SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 The cushion did its job — a few boards came in with bow that wouldn't flatten under fasteners, three got cut into trim pieces, one got returned because the supplier shipped a different grade by mistake.
 Net result: 27 boards installed, 3 spares left for the railing-cap rip (which is actually a different scope, but the spares saved me a trip).
 10% on cedar parallel-to-house is the right number; bump to 15% only if you're running diagonal or if the supplier's stock is inconsistent.

-The structural-opt-out is the most important thing on this page.
-The frame for that deck was 2×8 PT joists 16″ oc on a 6×6 PT post-and-beam ledger-attached to the rim joist with through-bolts + flashing.
+What the calculator does NOT do: the frame.
+The frame for that deck was 2×8 PT joists 16″ oc on a 6×6 PT post-and-beam, ledger-attached to the rim joist with through-bolts + flashing.
 I didn't design that — I followed the AWC DCA-6 prescriptive guide.
-This calculator handles the cedar that goes on top of that frame; it doesn't pretend to handle the frame itself.
-That boundary is what keeps SiteworkMath honest and out of the “DIY engineer” territory that gets decks failing inspections.
+The calc handles the cedar that goes on top of that frame; joist sizing, beam spans, post footings, ledger flashing all live with a structural engineer or your local building inspector.

 Where this number breaks down